arthur-zheng/FEIQ/this---in-real-word.md

 // the html DOM object will be logged

 ```
-Keep in mind these functions' behavior.
+Keep in mind those functions' behavior.

-### 3. ???
+### 3. HTML Inline
+Not a recommended practise since we always want to seperate Representing (HTML) and Logic (Javascript)

 ```js
 // a constructor